Walking guides - see all our background pages

 Introduction

 The Via Alpina (formerley the Alpine Pass Route) crosses Switzerland from East to West, from Sargans to Montreux.
 The whole trek is well over 300km and takes between two and three weeks.
-We cover the central section, also the highest, from Engelberg to Kandersteg.

 The theme, as with any trek in this part of Switzerland, is the crossing of passes (cols) to walk from one valley to the next.